 I don’t think there’s a single answer – because it comes down to what brands are asking forgiveness for.
 Different actions I would suggest have different impacts on reputation and on the predilection of consumers to move on.
 One thing is obvious.
 The brands that are most likely to recover, and to restore relationships more quickly, are those that have a robust “goodwill bank” from which to draw.

-10 reasons you might need to ask for brand forgiveness
+10 reasons you might need to ask for forgiveness

 Here are 10 situations in which brands might need to ask for forgiveness, and my thoughts on their likelihood of succeeding:

-- get link Cruelty – In some cases, business practices that used to be deemed acceptable are no longer so.
+- Cruelty – In some cases, business practices that used to be deemed acceptable are no longer so.
 The difficulty that SeaWorld faced after the release of the Blackfish documentary was that the entire basis of their business was suddenly under fire.
-Ongoing protests and falling visitor numbers saw the company announce a change in direction in 2015.
-Will they be forgiven – and by that I mean, believed?
-We’ll have to wait and see.
 The fallout from a change in attitudes is not confined to the entertainment sector either.
 Across the food industry, practices such as mass livestock production (pigs and chickens in particular) are under significant pressure to change as consumers resist endorsing practices that they increasingly see as inhumane.
 Until now, much of the industries’ defence has been price-based.
 My gut feel is that this will not be enough.

 - Injustice – When a brand is seen to put profits ahead of corporate responsibility or to knowingly exploit people or groups for its own gain, deeper changes are required.
 Often, the issues here are systemic, meaning that brands intent on winning back customers must be able to show how they have recognised the problem, identified the injustices and taken active steps to stop them and prevent them reoccurring.
 Involving a third party, such as an NGO, to monitor and report is one way that brands can reassure consumers that they have seen, and are acting on, the errors of their ways.
 Because the path back from these situations is longer, the critical success factor is regular updating on what is being done and the differences being achieved.
 Accreditation to a known quality mark such as FairTrade is another tactic in proving that changes have been made.